 The service provides 24/7 access to psychiatrists, psychologists, doctors, and other healthcare professionals.

 Doctor On Demand doesn’t have a very large network of doctors or psychologists available as each person has to go through a meticulous selection process.
-DoD also only offers services of psychologists and psychiatrists, unlike other online therapy platforms.
+Doctor on Demand also only offers the services of psychologists and psychiatrists, unlike other online therapy platforms.

 The platform has licensed providers with an average of 15 or more years of experience.
 All of the doctors on the platform are patient and attentive and will create a treatment plan right for you.

 Remember, Doctor On Demand isn’t an emergency service.
 If you’re in immediate need of help, contact your local helpline number or any suicide prevention helpline number.